 Want to see what it looks like from any section in the ballpark?
 This is the page for you.
 This feature has been on my site since mid 1999, it’s one of the more unique features I’ve done for this site.
 Over the years the pictures have been updated a few times, as digital cameras have improved, and enough changes have taken place at the ballpark.
-The latest update of this feature was published on April 10, 2012.
-I retook the pictures on the night of April 9th (Yu Darvish’s Major League Debut).
-This update was mostly due to all the changes that have taken place at the park in the 09/10/11 offseasons.
+The latest update of this feature was published on Apr 2, 2016.
+This latest update exists given the changes to the park since the last time I took these pics (Apr 2012).
+That includes the revamping of the visitor’s bullpen, the new structure behind Greene’s Hill, as well as the new scoreboard in left field for 2016.
+The pictures are large in this version, as they were taken with my iPhone 6s+, and if your connection is slow, they could take some time to load, but these are my source originals.
+No editing, or cropping this time. :)

 You can click on any section in the layout below, and you’ll see a picture of what’s it looks like.
 For the most part, the pictures were taken in the middle of the specific section – I tried to get an “average” photo.
 Your precise view will change slightly depending on what row you happen to be in – this is more prevalent in the upper deck, as the upper deck photos were generally taken on Row 7-10 or so (and the highest row is 23).